Skip to main content

 Electric Vehicle Charging

 The Electric Vehicle Charging rate is an electric rate for residential members with an EV and/or members who install a home charging station.
-This rate was created to encourage charging of EVs during designated off-peak hours, from 10 pm to 6 am each day.
+This rate was created to encourage charging of EVs during designated off-peak hours, typically from 11 pm to 7 am each day.
 By charging at night, members can help Kandiyohi Power Cooperative keep its wholesale power bill lower and keep rates more affordable for all KPC members.

 Back to Top